-Building Element: Foundation Rated Feature Task On-Site Inspection Protocol Conditioning of space Determine whether a crawl space or basement is unconditioned, indirectly conditioned or directly conditioned To determine whether a crawl space or basement is conditioned, assess the insulation placement in the walls or floor/ceiling assembly.
+Building Element: Foundation sask On-Site Inspection Protocol Fask Determine whether a crawl pace or basement is inconditioned, indirectly conditioned or directly conditioned or directly conditioned On-Site Inspection Protocol To determine whether a crawl space or basement is conditioned, assess the insulation placement in the walls or floor/ceiling assembly.
 A vented crawl space is considered unconditioned regardless of the location or existence of insulation.
-This is because the ambient temperature of the crawl space is close to the outdoor ambient temperature.
-An unvented crawl space or basement may be considered either unconditioned, indirectly conditioned, or fully conditioned, based on the following criteria: Unconditioned -Foundation walls are not insulated, floor/ceiling assembly is insulated, and any heating or plumbing distribution systems in the space is insulated.
-The intention in an unconditioned crawl space or basement is to minimize the heating system losses into the space by means of the distribution and plumbing insulation, and to minimize heat flow through the insulated floor/ceiling assembly.
-Conditioned, indirectly -Foundation walls are not insulated with floor/ceiling assembly insulated and distribution system in the space uninsulated, or foundation walls insulated with floor ceiling assembly insulated or non-insulated and distribution system uninsulated.
-In an indirectly conditioned crawl space or basement, heating or cooling is unintentionally delivered to the space either through the floor/ceiling assembly or by unintentional losses from the heating/cooling system.
+This is because the ambient temperature of the crawl space is close to the outdoor ambient temperature. exterior interior interior crawlspace interior cr ) p ir etermine whether a crawl bace or basement is acconditioned, indirectly bonditioned or directly from the heating/cooling system.
 Indirectly conditioned spaces are typically between the temperature of the outdoor ambient temperature and the indoor conditioned space temperature.